 Confederate Memorial Park

-Peach Park • 0.6 miles Since 1985 Peach Park has become a favorite stop to visitors of Chilton County.
-What started as a simple road-side fruit stand has now become a place where thousands of people visit each year.
-You can purchase fine fruits and vegetables and of course you can purchase some tasty local foods made from famous Chilton County Peaches.
+Since 1985, Peach Park has become a favorite stop to visitors of Chilton County.
+What started as a simple road-side fruit stand has become a place visited by thousands of people each year.
+In addition to fruits and vegetables, tasty local foods made from famous Chilton County Peaches are available for sale.

 Old Alabama Town

 History lives at Old Alabama Town!
 Six blocks of authentically restored 19th and 20th century structures await your step back in time to days of one-room schoolhouses, grist mills and cotton gins.
 From lavish antebellum mansions to humble log cabins and slave quarters, you will discover how early Americans of all backgrounds lived and worked in central Alabama.

 Old Alabama Town is located at 301 Columbus Street in downtown Montgomery.
 It is open Monday - Saturday from 9:00 am until 4:00 pm.
 They are closed on Sundays, Thanksgiving, Christmas and New Year's Days.
 Contact Old Alabama Town at 334-240-4500 or visit http://www.oldalabamatown.com for more information.

 The Rosa Parks Library and Museum is a tribute to the "Mother of the Civil Rights Movement."
 Rosa Parks was the African-American woman who, in 1955, sparked the civil rights movement by refusing to give her bus seat to a white man.
 The museum helps visitors relive this tumultuous era with a video, artifacts, historical documents, a life-size statue of Ms. Parks and a replica of the bus in which she sat that day.